How to keep amusement park rides exciting and safe

 "Parents need to use their own judgment.
-Posted age and height requirements are minimal guidelines," says Mae Hsu Safe Kids Colorado coordinator.
+Posted age and height requirements are minimal guidelines," said a Safe Kids Colorado coordinator.
 "Following the rules is also important.
 If a ride operator tells you to keep your hands and feet inside the car, hold the handrail or remain seated, there's a good reason for doing that - it helps make the ride safer."

 Every year, an estimated 8,000 children suffer injuries from amusement park or carnival-type rides that require treatment in an emergency room.
 These injuries involve fixed rides, mobile rides, inflatables and other types of rides at amusement parks, festivals, traveling carnivals and other locations.

 Portable carnival rides are subject to safety regulations enforced by the U.S. Consumer Product Safety Commission.
 Amusement park rides at a fixed location are not subject to federal safety standards.
 Parents and caregivers need to decide whether their children are capable of sitting properly on a ride and following the operator's instructions.

 Parents can follow these tips to help keep amusement park and carnival rides safer for children of all ages:

 Learn more about the law concerning amusement park regulation in your state.

 - Role-model proper safety behavior.
 Children are more likely to follow safety rules when they see their parents doing so.